-- Children will encounter a wide range of high quality, well maintained reading material in an attractive and stimulating literary environment. - Reading materials will reflect the society we live in and will show equal opportunity of gender, race and disability. - Each KS1 and Reception class will have a 'Book Corner'. - Children will be provided with a range of opportunities for reading including storytelling, reading aloud, quiet reading, and electronic texts. - Children will be taught the skills of reading through shared and guided reading. - A programme of phonics will be taught daily in Reception, Years 1-2 and as required in Years 4-6. - Alongside this, children will be taught key words appropriate to their age and ability. - Reading books are colour coded into Reading Recovery levels and Phonic Book levels. - Parents will be encouraged to take an active part in their child's reading.
-They will be provided with library books to read to their child (ren) and colour coded books to listen to them read.
+- Children will encounter a wide range of high quality, well maintained reading material in an attractive and stimulating literary environment. - Reading materials will reflect the society we live in and will show equal opportunity of gender, race and disability. - Each KS1 and Reception class will have a 'Book Corner'. - Children will be provided with a range of opportunities for reading including storytelling, reading aloud, quiet reading, and electronic texts. - Children will be taught the skills of reading through group and guided reading. - A programme of phonics will be taught daily in Reception, Years 1-2 and as required in Years 3-6. - Alongside this, children will be taught common exception words appropriate to their age and ability. - Decodable reading books are ordered in accordance with the progression of 'Unlocking Letters and Sounds'.
+Children will take home a decodable book that matches their phonics assessment.